LAST UPDATED ON

-A lot of people ask me how I schedule my social media posts, so today I thought I’d pull back the curtains on my strategy and show you what’s worked for me and exactly how I’ve created a social media posting schedule that runs on autopilot.
+A lot of people ask me how I create my social media posting schedule so today I thought I’d pull back the curtains on my strategy and show you what’s worked for me and exactly how I post to social media on autopilot.

 First, there are a few ground rules if your goal is to get visible with your dream clients online: